 This group provides a place for boys to decompress from their stressful lives.
 In the group, boys learn tactics to help them deal with the stress they experience on a day to day basis and strategies for dealing with emotions in the context of a society that sends the message they should hold in their feelings.

 JumpSpark Teen Boys consists of monthly sessions using the Moving Traditions Shevet curriculum led by Zak Elfenbein.

 Shevet, launched in the Fall of 2011, empowers teen boys to navigate competition, aggression, social pressure, and other challenges in their lives, to challenge sexism, and to explore what it means to be a Jewish man and a mensch.
 This growing program has now been adopted by over a hundred Jewish institutions and close to three hundred men have been trained to serve as mentors for teen boys in their communities.

 Our second year 10th grade participants will continue to gather monthly in a small group while also serving as a mentor for a younger teen in their first year of the program.
 In serving as a mentor, participants will have the opportunity to actualize what they learn in their first year about manhood and friendship and learn valuable peer-to-peer mentorship skills from trained clinicians from VSSL.

 Meet our Group Leader

-Zak Elfenbein is the Senior Director of Athletics and Fitness at the Marcus Jewish Community Center of Atlanta and is serving as the group leader of the first year cohort.
-Participating in transformative experiences like JCC Day Camps, JCC Maccabi Games and Maccabi USA led Zak to his current career in the Jewish community.
-Elfenbein also served on the coaching staff at the University of Florida, participating in multiple SEC championships and a Final Four showing.
+Zak Elfenbein is serving as the group leader of our Teen Boys Program cohorts.
+Participating in transformative experiences like JCC Day Camps, JCC Maccabi Games and Maccabi USA led Zak to this role to support the Jewish community.

 Initial findings regarding the impact of Shevet are strong.